Scholarship of Learning and Teaching Framework

 2. It drives recognition of the quality of our offerings and practice within the institution, nationally or internationally.

-3. It provides a pathway for academic career progression through forming an evidence base on which to demonstrate and evaluate achievement (see Scholarship of Teaching – Academic Promotions Policy, Evidence to Demonstrate impact; and, Categories of SoLT Achievements).
+3. It provides a pathway for academic career progression through forming an evidence base on which to demonstrate and evaluate achievement (see Scholarship of Teaching – Academic Promotions Policy, Academic promotion - Evidence of impact; and, Categories of SoLT Achievements).

 What SoLT is not